ActivityWatch/activitywatch/README.md

 [![Build Status](https://travis-ci.org/ActivityWatch/activitywatch.svg?branch=master)](https://travis-ci.org/ActivityWatch/activitywatch)
 [![Documentation](https://readthedocs.org/projects/activitywatch/badge/?version=latest)](http://activitywatch.readthedocs.io)

-## About ActivityWatch

 ActivityWatch is about recording what you do, so you can become aware of what you do, and choose to do better.
-All in a way where you control the data.
+All in a secure way where you control the data.

+## About

+The goal of ActivityWatch is simple: *Enable the collection of as much valuable lifedata as possible without compromising user privacy.*

+We've worked towards this goal by creating a application for safe storage of the data on the users local machine and created a set of watchers which watch for data to record such as keyboard and mouse activity, window titles, open tab URLs.
+It is up to you as user to collect as much as you want, or as little as you want.

 **Note:** ActivityWatch is under development.
 There is still work to be done so we provide it with no guarantees with the hope that others may wish to help and give their feedback!